 Common approaches include:

-- Day trading: opening and closing positions within one session;
+- Day trading: opening and closing positions within the same session;

 - Swing trading: holding assets for several days or weeks;